lamnhan066/passcode_biometric_auth/README.md

         context: context,
         builder: (ctx) {
           return AlertDialog(
-            title: const Text('Forget Passcode'),
+            title: const Text('Forgot Passcode'),
             content: const Text(
-              'All of your local data will be removed when reset the passcode.
-Would you like to continue?',
+              'Resetting the passcode will remove all your local data.
+Do you want to proceed?',
               textAlign: TextAlign.justify,
             ),
             actions: [